 The quality of English expression is considered to be an integral part of the assessment process.
 Assessment competence will take into consideration: expression, structure, correct grammar, typography, etc.

 Assessments will be returned to students within 3 weeks from the due date, unless otherwise notified by the GDLP Program Coordinator through a Course Announcement.

 Students must retain a copy of all assessments submitted.

 Students are to submit assessments online by Turnitin.

 Please note: where forms or documents have been outlined in assessment activities for completion these should be downloaded from original sources and completed in an electronic format, if not supplied.

 Students will be marked in accordance with the marking rubric.

-Students MUST apply for an extension prior to the deadline to the LSSA GDLP Team.
+Students MUST apply for an extension prior to the deadline to the GDLP Coordinator.

-Extensions on medical and compassionate grounds will be considered in accordance with University policy.
+Extensions on medical and compassionate grounds will be in accordance with University policy.

 NOTE: in this course, students are assessed against the national competency standards and professional workplace standards; namely